lichess-org/lila/mongodb.md

 ### Compression!

-There are more than 10,000 games played every day, so I try to shrink their DB representation as much as possible to reduce data transfer and keep the whole thing in memory.
+I try to shrink DB games as much as possible to reduce data transfer and keep the whole thing in memory.

 In mongodb key names are stored for each object, so I reduced them to one or two chars.
 I also use data custom encodings to save as many bytes as possible.
 For instance, here's how piece positions are stored: `1pCkJqJPKNKPJPJNKBJQkRtBtRMPGPPP`.

-In average, a game fits in 1,24 KB:
+In average, a full game fits in 1,24 KB:

     > db.game4.stats().avgObjSize + db.room.stats().avgObjSize + db.watcher_room.stats().avgObjSize + db.pgn.stats().avgObjSize
     1241.775641951236